-Identify the car? (click here) TOYOTA Les of the second of th Words by Norbert Sheerin, Photos by Andrew Pollock While most of us haven't been lucky enough to meet our great grandaunt, young Gavin Treacy was.
+Identify the car? (dic (click here) Last week's winner is Martin Bonar from Naas, Co Kildare wins a year's subscription to Irish Vintage Scene worth €75.
+TOYOTA Les of the second of th Words by Norbert Sheerin, Photos by Andrew Pollock While most of us haven't been lucky enough to meet our great grandaunt, young Gavin Treacy was.
 What's more, she passed down to him her beloved Toyota Corolla, which she'd bought new in 1976.
 This month we bring you the proud result of its recent restoration.